-"The simple worker who owns nothing more than his hands, has nothing else to sell than his labour.
-He sells it more or less expensively; but its price whether high or low, does not depend on him alone: it depends on an agreement with whoever will pay for his labour.
+"The simple worker who owns nothing more than his hands, has nothing else to sell than his labor.
+He sells it more or less expensively; but its price whether high or low, does not depend on him alone: it depends on an agreement with whoever will pay for his labor.
 The employer pays as little as possible; when given the choice between a great number of workers, the employer prefers the one who works cheap.
 The workers are, then, forced to lower their price in competition each against the other.
-In all types of labour, it necessarily follows that the salary of the worker is limited to what is necessary for survival."
+In all types of labor, it necessarily follows that the salary of the worker is limited to what is necessary for survival."
 (Reflexions sur la formation et la distribution des richesses)

-J. B. Say, the true father of bourgeois economists in France also said:

-"Wages are much higher when more demand exists for labour and less if offered, and are lowered accordingly when more labour is offered and less demanded.
-It is the relation between supply and demand which regulates the price of this merchandise called the workers' labour, as are regulated all other public services.
+J.B.
+Say, the true father of bourgeois economists in France also said: "Wages are much higher when more demand exists for labor and less if offered, and are lowered accordingly when more labor is offered and less demanded.
+It is the relation between supply and demand which regulates the price of this merchandise called the workers' labor, as are regulated all other public services.
 When wages rise a little higher than the price necessary for the workers' families to maintain themselves, their children multiply and a larger supply soon develops in proportion with the greater demand.
 When, on the contrary, the demand for workers is less than the quantity of people offering to work, their gains decline back to the price necessary for the class to maintain itself at the same number.
-The families more burdened with children disappear; from then forward the supply of labour declines, and with less labour being offered, the price rises...
-In such a way it is difficult for the wages of the labourer to rise above or fall slave.
-Juridically they are both equal; but economically the worker is the serf of the capitalist, even before the market transaction has been concluded whereby the worker sells his person and his liberty for a given time.
-The worker is in the position of a serf because this terrible threat of starvation which daily hangs over his head and over his family, will force him to accept any conditions imposed by the gainful calculations of the capitalist, the industrialist, the employer.
+The families more burdened with children disappear; from them forward the supply of labor declines, and with less labor being offered, the price rises...
+In such a way it is difficult for the wages of the laborer to rise above or fall below the price necessary to maintain the class (the workers, the proletariat) in the number required."
+(Cours complet d'economie politique)